asimsinan/ai-task-generator/docs/examples.md

 # Example Cursor AI Interactions

-Here are some common interactions with Cursor AI when using Task Master:
+Here are some common interactions with Cursor AI when using AI Task Generator:

 ## Starting a new project

 ```
-I've just initialized a new project with Claude Task Master.
+I've just initialized a new project with Claude AI Task Generator.
 I have a PRD at scripts/prd.txt.
 Can you help me parse it and set up the initial tasks?
 ```